GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 #### False Positive (FP)

-To initially identify a false positive, add a \"false-positive\" FedRAMP Extension property to the risk field and set its value to
-\"investigating\".
-Once evidence is identified to support the FP, change the risk assembly\'s \"false-positive\" value to \"pending\" and add an observation with the type field set to \"false-positive\".
-Typically, the method is set to \"EXAMINE\".
+To initially identify a false positive, add a `false-positive` FedRAMP Extension property to the risk field and set its value to `investigating`.
+Once evidence is identified to support the FP, change the risk assembly's `false-positive` value to `pending` and add an observation with the type field set to `false-positive`.
+Typically, the method is set to `EXAMINE`.
 Add an additional related-observation field linking the poam-item to the new observation.

-Once the FP is approved, change the \"false-positive\" extension\'s value to \"approved\" and close the risk as described in the [*Risk Closure*](/documentation/poam/4-poam-template-to-oscal-mapping/#risk-closure) section.
+Once the FP is approved, change the `false-positive` extension's value to `approved` and close the risk as described in the [*Risk Closure*](/documentation/poam/4-poam-template-to-oscal-mapping/#risk-closure) section.

 {{< figure src="/img/poam-figure-13.png" title="False Positive (FP)" alt="Screenshot of the FedRAMP POA&M template showing a false positive entry." >}}